 6455 Monte Rd., San Luis Obispo, CA 93401

-Families are invited to enjoy U-Pick Apple Season at SLO Creek Farms everyday from 11:00 am to 5:00 pm through the end of November.
+Families are invited to enjoy U-Pick Apple Season at SLO Creek Farms everyday from 11:00 am to 5:00 pm (from September through the end of November).
 These organic apples grow on the 44-acre site and promise to be the “best apples you’ll ever taste.”
 Families also speak highly of the generally not crowded, relatively quiet atmosphere found here.

 1284 Julian Orchards Dr. Julian, CA 92036